 Don’t forget that Charleston has some wonderful beaches.
 The main ones (Folly, Sullivan’s Island, and more) are reachable by car.
 However, make friends with someone who has a boat and some local knowledge.
 They’ll take you to a picturesque island for swimming, fishing, or just hanging out by the water for the day.

 The only thing left to say about Charleston is that you are also heading to Bill Murray’s adopted home, and anyone you ask will attest to seeing him.
 He’s part owner and “Director of Fun” of the Charleston Riverdogs.
 So that means if you’re in town during baseball season, look for him there.
 Otherwise, keep your eyes and ears open for a sighting of one of the funniest people alive.
 Or you can follow various Instagram accounts that mention Bill and travel to his supposed favorite restaurants.
 My best bet for seeing him is not to expect it, and we’ll eventually meet.
 One can hope, right?

 Our Thoughts and Yours, Too!

-I don’t need much convincing to revisit Charleston for more beyond the Historic District but this is definitely the best place to start exploring my onetime home.
-What did I leave out?
-I’d love to know about more of the best things to see and do in Charleston.
+I don’t need much convincing to revisit Charleston for more beyond the Historic District.
+What did we leave out?
+We’d love to know more of the best things to see and do in Charleston.